TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Synology.md

 !!! warning

     If you need to do any changes, only edit the `docker-compose.yml` file.
-To activate the changes, run the commands from here [HERE](#run-the-docker-compose)) again.
+To activate the changes, [run the commands from here](#run-the-docker-compose)) again.

     Any changes you do/did in the GUI will be reverted when you run the docker-compose command.